ammar-tanwar/bloglearnbay/posts/oops-why-2022-is-too-late-for-video-Based-data-science-learning.md

 Plenty of options are roaming around for learning data science and AI.
 Most of them come with tempting offers and pitches.
 But choosing the right course is not that easy.
 Even if you choose an instructor-led class, you have to stay informed about fulfilling the respective promises associated with the course.

 Maybe, I am making you a bit terrified, but the present data science job market is like that only.
-What you can do to ensure the safest decision is take an expert [data science career counseling.](https://api.whatsapp.com/send?phone=917349222263&text=Hey%20Learnbay) You can avail extremely personalized career counseling by FAANG experts at Learnbay.
+What you can do to ensure the safest decision is take an expert [data science career counseling.](https://api.whatsapp.com/send?phone=917349222263&text=Hey%20Learnbay) You can avail extremely personalized career counseling by MAANG experts at Learnbay.

 For the latest updates about top courses companies are hiring, trending tools and technologies about data science, artificial intelligence, and Machine Learning, you can follow us on <a href="https://www.facebook.com/learnbay/" target="_blank">Facebook</a>, <a href="https://www.youtube.com/channel/UC-ntE_GnjjiUuKYqih9ENYA/featured" target="_blank">Youtube</a>, <a href="https://www.linkedin.com/company/learnbay/?original_referer=http%3A%2F%2Flocalhost%3A3001%2F" target="_blank">Linkedin</a>, <a href="https://twitter.com/Learnbay" target="_blank">Twitter</a>.